 “… I knew about occupancy licences, but money was a big problem for me.
 For that reason I could never finish the application process…”

-Whilst out in her community, Bridget was introduced to a Study Group Agent that had been trained by Habitat for Humanity to go out and inform people about study groups.
+A Study Group Agent met with Bridget in her community.
+Habitat for Humanity trains Agents to inform people about study groups.
 The group welcomed Bridget with open arms and taught her all she needed to know about how to manage her finances and how to make household study.

 “I joined a Habitat for Humanity study group and it didn’t take me long to save enough money to apply for my occupancy, which I secured in 2020.
 I feel free and safe because I know my land is secure.
 I am still a member of my local group and act as the groups secretary.
 I advise others in my community to join the group so they can learn, save and achieve land security”.